dev-SR/exercise/C++/4_OPP/01_more_constructors/README.md

 The compiler created copy constructor works fine in general.
 We need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like filehandle, a network connection..etc.

+A deep copy copies all fields, and makes copies of dynamically allocated memory pointed to by the fields.
+To make a deep copy, you must write a copy constructor and overload the assignment operator, otherwise the copy will point to the original, with disasterous consequences.

 Deep copy allocates separate memory for copied information.
 So the source and copy are different.
 Any changes made in one memory location will not affect copy